 Died: 5 December 1791, Vienna, Austria

-I don’t dislike Mozart (on the whole) – but I do find him hugely overrated.
+Mozart, too, is deified.
 Writings about him – even today – tend, as someone observed, to be less musical criticism than hagiography, theologians praising the miracles of their god.

 “The most tremendous genius,” we are told, “raised Mozart above all masters, in all centuries and in all the arts.
 He was so far beyond anything on the human level that no parallel can be drawn.

 “Mozart encompasses the entire domain of musical creation; Mozart tapped the source from which all music flows.